Photo: Ron Mader, La Paz = Peace (Some rights reserved)

-Make a good first impression!
 Visitors expect to find helpful directions — online and on the ground.
-Viva helpful wayfinding that makes orientation less disorienting.
+Orientation is key.

 Good signage obeys three simple rules:

 3) The information is where the visitor is looking.

 Confusing, obsolete or hard-to-find information leads visitors to question the entire enterprise.

 Red flags are displaying a good sign where the traveler is NOT looking or displaying ambiguous information where the visitor is looking.

 Woe be the hotel that goes unnoticed because its own signage is too wimpy.

 Effective signage demonstrates a commitment to improved communication among locals and visitors.